 ESTERHÁZY, PÁL OSZKÁR (Paul Oscar) (born Johannes Baptista Vintetius Packh, commonly known as János Packh; in North America he signed Paul O. d’Esterházy), immigration agent; b.
 30 Sept.
 1831 in Esztergom (Hungary), son of Johannes Baptista Packh and Maria Krotky; m. first May 1852 Catherine Verran in London, England, and they had a son and a daughter; m. secondly 1867 Emily Prendeville (d.
 1868) in Hungary, and they had a son; m. thirdly 25 Dec.
-1871 Anna Brady in New York City; they had no children; d.
+1871 Anna Brady in New York City, and they had at least six children; d.
 3 Oct.
 1912 in New York City.

 An air of mystery surrounds Pál Oszkár Esterházy’s early life.
 Rumoured at his birth to be the son of Count Nicholas Esterházy, János Packh adopted the name Esterházy in 1867.
 He insisted thereafter that he was a son of the count, and his claim was accepted by some Austrian and Hungarian authorities although not by the Esterházy family itself.